denniswon/agenthalo/docs/tools.md

-# Contributing Tools to AlphaSwarm
+# Contributing Tools to NewtonSwarm

 ## Overview

-This guide will walk you through creating and contributing new tools to the AlphaSwarm ecosystem.
+This guide will walk you through creating and contributing new tools to the NewtonSwarm ecosystem.
 For general contributing guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Tool Architecture

-Tools in AlphaSwarm follow a class-based architecture inheriting from `AlphaSwarmToolBase`.
+Tools in NewtonSwarm follow a class-based architecture inheriting from `NewtonSwarmToolBase`.
 Each tool is designed to be:

 - 🎯 **Single-Purpose**: Focused on one specific functionality
 - 📝 **Self-Documenting**: Using Python docstrings and type hints